 Sustainability

-The development will be largely powered by renewables (a global-first for an industrial precinct), will use modern technology such as carbon capture and storage to achieve low-to-zero emissions, is master planned to achieve a ‘circular economy’ approach; and will support the Territory economy's transition to being more sustainable for the longer term.
+As technology and cost-curves align, the development aims to be largely powered by renewables (a global-first for an industrial precinct), will use modern technology such as carbon capture and storage to achieve low-to-zero emissions, and is master planned with a fifty year vision that will support the Territory economy's transition to being more sustainable for the longer term.

 Sustainable development for MASDP means an approach that equally values environmental, economic, social (including cultural) and governance factors.